-On June 9, 1942 Zero pilots including A6M2 piloted by Yoshino took off from Lae Airfield to intercept B-26 Marauders of the 22nd Bombardment Group attacking Lae, following them down the north coast of New Guinea towards Cape Ward Hunt, chasing them at 100' above the sea.
-Waiting in the area were eight Airacobras of the (3 x P-39s and 5 x P-400s) 39th Fighter Squadron.
+On June 9, 1942 Zero pilots including A6M2 piloted by Yoshino took off from Lae Airfield to intercept B-26 Marauders from the 22nd Bombardment Group (22nd BG) on a bombing mission against Lae.
+The Zeros following the bombers down the north coast of New Guinea towards Cape Ward Hunt, chasing them at 100' above the sea.
+Waiting in the area were eight Airacobras of the (3 x P-39 Airacobras and 5 x P-400 Airacobras) from the 39th Fighter Squadron (39th FS).
 Yoshino failed to return from the mission and was reported as missing.
 P-400 Airacobra piloted Lt.
 Curran 'Jack' Jones made a head-on attack against his Zero.
 After scoring hits, he observed the pilot to climb out onto the wing and look back before the Zero crashed into the sea.
-He also observed a diagonal stripe on the Zero, indicating a leader's aircraft.
+He also observed a diagonal stripe on the Zero, indicating it was assigned to shotai leader.

 Yoshino is credited by the Japanese as having shot down 25 enemy planes in total.
 Other sources present his total as 15 enemy kills.
 According to Yasuho Izawa, who checked with Tainan and Chitose Kokutai records, Yoshino had 22 missions, destroyed 7 aircraft, shared 9, and shared/probable 2 before he was killed.

 Kodochosho (action report) Chitose Kokutai February 6-11, 1942 states that between February 6, 1942 to February 11, 1942 Yoshino was credited with three shared aerial victories but does not list his specific claims each date.

 Kodochosho, 4th Kōkūtai, February 6, 1942

 Revenge of the Red Raiders page 105 - 107